Open source data repositories

 REtroSpective Evaluation of Cerebral Tumors (RESECT) dataset

 The repository includes pre-operative MR and intra-operative US images from 23 patients who have received low- grade gliomas resection surgeries (no follow-up re-operations) at St. Olav’s University Hospital.
 Homologous landmarks are provided between MRI and US, as well as between US volumes during different surgical stages.
 The database provides a common ground to validate different image registration techniques for improving the surgical treatment of brain cancer.
+The data are made available with Creative Commons Attribution 4.0 International Public License.

 For the methods used, and to use the atlas for research purposes, please cite the following article: